 Boarders use a signing out book if leaving the boarding house in the evening to go off campus (to the school field, for example) but can use school buildings such as the sports hall or prep / practice rooms without signing out.

 We encourage boarders to tell a member of staff where they are going on site.
 At bedtimes we check each boarder is in their room, with a final corridor check done by the duty member of staff each evening before alarms are turned on.

 The procedures for missing pupils can be found in the Safeguarding and Child Protection policy.
 Staff are rota'd to be on duty for periods of 24 hours, with the hand over time being 6.30am, when the house alarms are turned off.

 This means that there is always at least one adult member of staff sleeping in each boarding house at night and responsible for the boarders in the house.

 Persons visiting boarding accommodation are kept under sufficient staff supervision to prevent them gaining substantial unsupervised access to boarders or their accommodation.

 They will have a guide and there is also CCTV cameras throughout the Boarding House.

-Date Position Name of reviewer Date of next review August 2023 Headteacher Mr D. Bicker-Caarten August 2024 August 2023 Chair of Governors Mr A Khan August 2024
+Date Position Name of reviewer Date of next review August 2024 Headteacher Mr A. Allman August 2025 August 2024 Proprietor Mr A. Khan August 2025